gborghesan/expressiongraph_wbf/readme.md

 ### run time

-- set any 'Variable' expression that needs to be changed
+- set any 'Variable' expression that needs to be changed (variable expressions can be se manually (value and partial derivative), and are used mainly for sensor informations, or external trajectory generators )
 - set joint values (and time value, if there is a time-dependent epxression) and compute (all within the compute function)

-- use the computed qdot or f
+- use the computed qdot or force to command the robot.

 as example, see tests/velocity_solver_test.cpp